Religion in Ivory Coast

 Religion in Ivory Coast is diverse, with no particular religion representing the majority of the population.
-According to the 2021 census, Islam (mainly Sunni) is the most widely professed religion at 42.5% of the total population, while adherents of Christianity (mainly Catholic and Evangelical) represented 39.8% of the population.
-In addition, 12.6% of Ivorians reported to be Irreligious and 2.2% claimed to follow Animism.
+According to the 2021 census, Islam (mainly Sunni) is professed by 42.5% of the total population, while adherents of Christianity (mainly Catholic and Evangelical) represented 39.8% of the population.
+In addition, 12.6% of Ivorians reported to be non-religious and 2.2% claimed to follow Animism or traditional faiths.
+Between the 2014 and 2021 censuses, the share of Christians increased from 33.9 to 39.8 percent, while the share of Muslims declined from 42.9 to 42.5 percent of the total population.